yl2811-cmd/Showheel/wwwroot/story-engl.md

 Lia: "Confirm what?"
 Anna (long beat): "I've confirmed that there were no errors in the previous step."
 Lia's precise observation remains—but what she sees is **behavior** (pausing) and **emotion** (waiting).
 We can still feel the weight of the three-second pause, but it's conveyed through Lia's own perspective of "waiting for what."
 Let Lia be the observer; Anna no longer labels it.
+[Perceptual evolution anchor point · Direction reversal · Read by another person's perception] ★ This was the first time Anna's perception had been "read" by another person.
+Before that, all of Anna's perceptions were of her reading the world outwards.
+Lia's label: A three-second pause is a reversal of direction—the world (via Lia) is reading Anna.
+; Previous: Ep26a empty beat (no one caught it).
+Here: Lia caught it.
+The "no one" in Ep26a to the "someone" here = a six-year closure.
+Post-episode 67: Repair beat (Anna reads Lia's pause) – the mirror of Anna and Lia reading each other is complete.
-Then Anna taught Lia how to do a simple valve check.
+Echo: Ep26a (no one responds) → here (Lia responds) → Ep67 (Anna's pause when reading Lia = mirror) Then Anna taught Lia how to do a simple valve check.
 Hand in hand—Anna handed Lia a tool, but Lia's hands weren't strong enough to grip it tightly, so she used both hands.
 After completing the first step...
 **Lia didn't look up to wait for Anna's evaluation.** She immediately focused on what to do next.
 For someone who had always been told to sit and watch, this was the first time she was experiencing the rhythm of "there's always a next step after completing one."
 For an apprentice, this was a routine.
 For Lia, it was new.
 Look at your own hands.
 Then look at Anna's hands.